chleverenz/MorseSimulation/README.md

 python3 createtiming.py -f example.token
 ```

 - createaudio.py  creates an audio from a timingfile. it will create a wavfile with thge provided timing which is
     interprted as millisecinds.
 You can set the frequency, the noise and the volume for example.
 This wavfile could be
     the input to the final reconstruction.
 As text and timing is available, the quality could be tested :-)

 ```bash
 python3 createaudio.py -f example.timing
 ```

+Currently, everything is more or less static and there is no jitter or something on the timing.
+But i think: start
+simple and make it more challenging later is not a bad idea :-)